khiner/flowgrid_old/README.md

 * Open the Projucer application (tested with Projucer v5.4.5)
 * Click "Open Existing Project"
-* Select `flow-grid.jucer` at the root of this repo
+* Select `flowgrid.jucer` at the root of this repo
 * Make sure the File Exporter is up-to-date with the current state of the project
   - Select "File Exporter" in the left pane
   - Right-click the top-level `Source` directory